It was not supposed to turn out like this.

 Told of disputes the mill has had with a local tribe of Native-Americans, Dr. Robert Verne (Robert Foxworth) steps in to mediate.
 This is a change of pace for him.
 White-knight savior to rat-bitten babies in the ghetto, he brings his cellist wife, Maggie (Talia Shire).
 Things between them are tense.
-She is pregnant; he does not want kids.
+He does not want kids; she's preggo.
 To complicate matters, they eat fish from the water nearby.
 Once he discovers the mill’s dirty little secret, more questions arise.
 How, if they can, do they stop this ecological nightmare?
 Will their baby be ok?
 Will it be something it should not?

 We never find out—and that is Prophecy’s best use of suggestion.

 Shire pouts for most of the film.
 In one sequence, rain pelts her for what feels like minutes (put your hood on, dammit!).
 A mutant bear cub maims her as well—but she is not the film’s most galling offense.
 No, that distinction goes to director John Frankenheimer.

 With utter silliness, Frankenheimer, a crack conveyor of nervous paranoia (The Manchurian Candidate, Seconds), cheapens an earnest, socio-environmentally outraged (and pedestrian) script.
 This dubious honor, ironically, saves the picture.
 Scattered moments aside, Prophecy sucks.
 It sucks hard.
 Yet it is kind of fun.